microsoft/vscode-docs/api/extension-guides/web-extensions.md

 The utility does the following steps:

-1. Starts the VS Code Web editor from a local web server.
+1. Starts a VS Code for the Web editor from a local web server.
 2. Opens the specified browser.
 3. Runs the provided test runner script.